30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-This online school counseling M.A. is number 1 on our list because of its relative affordability and its 8 specializations that students can choose from, including Addiction Counseling; Crisis and Trauma; General Program; Marriage, Couples, and Family Counseling; Military Families and Culture; Play Therapy; Rehabilitation Counseling; and Telehealth Counseling, Private Practice, and Supervision.
+This online school counseling M.A. is number 1 on our list because of its relative affordability and its 6 tracks — a General Program plus five specializations including Addiction Counseling; Crisis and Trauma; Marriage, Couples, and Family Counseling; Military Families and Culture; and Play Therapy.
 These specializations put this on our list of best online school counseling programs because no other school counseling programs on this list offer this variety of specializations for their school counseling programs.
 Personalization is key to what makes this program stand out, but affordability is another consideration.

 Key Highlights: